 It was 20 miles on an entirely paved surface, which acted like a meat tenderiser on the soles of my feet.

 My toes were throbbing by the end of the day, but I was hit by a walker’s high and confessed to Dave that I could see myself walking the Camino de Santiago one day.
 That I was going to hike the Pacific Crest Trail.
 Maybe I could walk across Russia!!!!

 I was infatuated with walking and couldn’t wait to see what the second day would bring.

-Day two gave us a 33 kilometre walk that we’d expected to be 26, and while it was on grass paths rather than tarmac, the damage had already been done on day one.
+Day two gave us a 33 kilometre walk that we’d originally expected to be 26.
+While it was on grass paths rather than tarmac, the damage had already been done on day one.
 From the first step I took, my soles were aching.

 The final two hours of the day were excruciating.
-I felt nauseated, when I sat down to rest the vibrant green grass started spinning around me, and I could feel my pulse in my head.
+I felt nauseated from the exertion.
+When I sat down to rest, the vibrant green grass started spinning around me, and I could feel my pulse in my head.
 I broke down in tears at one point.

 But I’m stubborn and there was no way in hell I wasn’t going to make it.
 I contemplated crawling to the finish line.

 By the time we reached our bunkhouse, I had eight weeping blisters and one of my toenails had turned black.
 My ankle was so bruised from my shoes that I couldn’t even take them off without yelping.